microsoft/node-pty/README.md

 [![Build Status](https://travis-ci.org/Tyriar/node-pty.svg?branch=master)](https://travis-ci.org/Tyriar/node-pty)

 `forkpty(3)` bindings for node.js.
-This allows you to fork processes with pseudo terminal file descriptors.
+This allows you to fork processes with pseudoterminal file descriptors.
 It returns a terminal object which allows reads and writes.

 This is useful for:

 - Writing a terminal emulator.
-- Getting certain programs to *think* you're a terminal.
-This is useful if you need a program to send you control sequences.
+- Getting certain programs to *think* you're a terminal, such as when you need a program to send you control sequences.

+`node-pty` supports Linux, macOS and Windows.
+Windows support is possible by utilizing the [winpty](https://github.com/rprichard/winpty) library.

 ## Example Usage